Blendify/blender-manual/blender_docs/manual/interface/window_system/tabs_panels.rst

-You can change the position of a panel within its region by clicking and dragging it with the :kbd:`LMB` on the grip widget (\:\:\:\:) located in Panel Header on the right side.
+You can change the position of a panel within its region by clicking and dragging it with the :kbd:`LMB` on the grip widget (\:\:\:\:) located in the Panel Header on the right side.

 Pinning